 In addition, patients and families are engaged in ImproveCareNow.
 For example, parents of two patients are on the quality improvement team at The University of Vermont Children’s Hospital.
 Because clinicians, patients, parents and researchers are collaborating to improve care and health, more children and youth with Crohn’s disease are now feeling well instead of sick today.
 The remission rate has increased from 50 percent to over 75 percent.
 By working together, they are creating what is called a Learning Health System, that integrates clinical care, quality improvement and research.
 This will speed up discovery, innovation and improvement, all in real time.
 The University of Vermont Children’s Hospital, its clinicians and staff, as well as patients and families, are benefiting from this collaboration.

-Participation by The University of Vermont Children’s Hospital in ImproveCareNow is supported by the James M. Jeffords Quality Institute at the UVM Medical Center, the Department of Pediatrics at the UVM College of Medicine, and a generous contribution by Edwin Colodny.
+Participation by The University of Vermont Children’s Hospital in ImproveCareNow is supported by the James M. Jeffords Quality Institute at the UVM Medical Center, the Department of Pediatrics at the Larner College of Medicine at UVM, and a generous contribution by Edwin Colodny.
 Jesse Dylan, the award-winning filmmaker, has made a short film about the ImproveCareNow Network that can be viewed at http://bit.ly/joinICN.

-Richard Colletti, MD, is a pediatric gastroenterologist at the University of Vermont Medical Center and a professor at the University of Vermont College of Medicine.
+Richard Colletti, MD, is a pediatric gastroenterologist at the University of Vermont Medical Center and a professor at the Larner College of Medicine at UVM.